djibe/Android-tutorials/README.md

 You can upgrade your Asus Transformer Pad TF300T from any version to Android 7.1 Nougat / LineageOS 14.1.

-Tutorial is here (165.000+ views): <https://forum.xda-developers.com/transformer-tf300t/general/guide-asus-transformer-pad-tf300t-stock-t3554744>
+Tutorial is here (170.000+ views): <https://forum.xda-developers.com/transformer-tf300t/general/guide-asus-transformer-pad-tf300t-stock-t3554744>

 What you will learn:

+- Root TF300T
+- Use Mitmproxy
-- Unlock Asus bootloader
+- Unlock Asus bootloader in 2022
 - Use fastboot
 - Install and use TWRP recovery
 - Format partitions to F2FS for better IO performances
 - Install Android 7.1 Nougat
 - Get root access
-- Obtain Google mobile services (GMS) certification

 ---